Tangiwai Excellence Scholarship

 Application process

-Applications will normally open one month prior to the closing date.
-If no application link is provided below, check back again closer to the closing date.
-Contact us if you have any queries.
+Applications will normally open three months prior to the closing date.
+If no application link is provided, check back again closer to the closing date.

 Selection process